-5 The assessment criteria
+6 The assessment criteria

-You must address all of the assessment criteria in your application.
-In some cases, the Agency may assess the proposal against the criteria, based on your previous performance, demonstrated capability to deliver the activity, and/or information which has been made available to the Agency during the development of the proposal.
+You must address all of the following assessment criteria in your application.
+The Agency will assess your application against the criteria, and may also consider your previous performance (if applicable), demonstrated capability to deliver the activity, and/or information which has been made available to the Agency during the development of the application.

 All criterion have equal weighting under these Guidelines.

 The amount of detail and supporting evidence you provide in your application should be relative to the size, complexity and grant amount requested.
+The documentation specified at section 8 'Supporting Documentation' is mandatory.
 The application form includes word limits.